Tarn017/Object-Classification-using-ESP-Cam/README.md

 [Getting Started With ESP32-CAM: A Beginner's Guide](https://randomnerdtutorials.com/getting-started-with-esp32-cam/) If you are using a FTDI adapter connect the ESP32-CAM to the adapter and connect the adapter to the laptop.
 To boot, connect IO0 to GND, then disconnect this connection and press the RESET button.
-If you are using a USB module directly connected to the cam, just connect it directly.
+If you are using a USB module, just connect it directly.

 In the Arduino code, only the Wi-Fi router information needs to be adjusted.
-Afterwards, an IP address will be displayed on the Serial Monitor.
+After booting and pressing the reset button, an IP address will be displayed on the Serial Monitor.
 You can capture an image via browser or Python using ServerAddress/capture in your browser.

 # Object Classification